microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 - **UI Extensions**: These extensions make contributions to the UI only, do not access files in a workspace, and consequently can run entirely locally.
 Examples for UI extensions are themes, snippets, language grammars, keymaps.

-- **Workspace Extensions**: These extensions access files inside a workspace and they therefore must run inside the Development Container.
-A typical example of a Workspace Extension is an extension that provides language features like IntelliSense, adds a debugger, or needs to operate directly on the files of the workspace.
+- **Workspace Extensions**: These extensions access files inside a workspace or use that content to perform some other operation.
+A Workspace Extension could provide rich, multi-file language services, add a debugger, or perform an operation on multiple files in workspace (either itself or by firing a CLI command).

-When you install an extension, VS Code attempts to automatically determine the type of extension and install and run it in the correct location - UI Extensions run in VS Code's **[local Extension Host](/api/advanced-topics/extension-host.md)** while Workspace Extensions run in a **Remote Extension Host** that sits in a small **VS Code Remote Server**.
-This server is automatically installed (or updated) once you open a folder in WSL, in a Docker container, or on a remote SSH host.
-VS Code also automatically manages starting and stopping the server as needed.
+When you install an extension, VS Code will place it in the correct location based on its type - UI Extensions run in VS Code's **[local Extension Host](/api/advanced-topics/extension-host.md)** while Workspace Extensions run in a **Remote Extension Host** that sits in a small **VS Code Remote Server**.
+This server is automatically installed (or updated) once you open a folder in WSL, in a container, or on a remote SSH host.
+(VS Code also automatically manages starting and stopping the server, so users are often not aware of its presence.)

 ![Architecture diagram](images/remote-extensions/architecture.png)

 VS Code APIs are designed to automatically run on the correct side (local or remote) when used from either UI or Workspace extensions.
 However, if your extension makes use of local APIs not provided VS Code itself you may see some issues.
 As a result, we recommend that you use VS Code Remote Development to **test** your own extensions.

-Specifically, we recommend testing your extension using a local **[dev container](/docs/remote/containers.md)** since container environments are cross-platform and easy to set up but restrict port file system access.
+Specifically, we recommend testing your extension using a local **[dev container](/docs/remote/containers.md)** since they are cross-platform, easy to set up, and restrict port and file system access by default.
+Combined with a very thin OS footprint, they tend to represent the environment your extension is most likely to hit a problem (if it has one at all).
 WSL, on the other hand, is typically the least restrictive with SSH being somewhere in the middle.
 In most cases, only small adjustments are needed (if any) to resolve issues.
 See [common problems](#common-problems) fore more information.

 ## Testing and debugging your extension